Rheumatoid arthritis

 With the right treatment, most people with rheumatoid arthritis can live a full and active life.
 But without the right treatment, the disease can have a huge impact on your life.
 The damage to your joints can get worse over time.
 This may increase the chances of disability or the need for joint replacement surgery.

-Without treatment, rheumatoid arthritis can also start to affect other parts of your body, leading to various complications.
-These may include:
+Without treatment, rheumatoid arthritis can start to affect other parts of your body, which can lead to various complications, including:

 If your rheumatoid arthritis keeps getting worse, you may find it hard to do your normal activities and you may be unable to work.
 Many people with rheumatoid arthritis have depression.
 Be sure to talk to your doctor if you’re feeling low.

-Taking any medicines prescribed for you will give you the best chance of keeping your arthritis under control and avoiding complications.
-You’ll have regular reviews with your doctor to check for signs of any complications and talk about how you’re managing more generally.
-Your doctor can adjust your treatment or refer you to appropriate services, such as a physiotherapist, to get the support you need.
+If you take the medicines your doctor prescribes, it will give you the best chance to keep your rheumatoid arthritis under control and avoid complications.
+You’ll have regular reviews with your doctor to check for signs of any complications and to talk about how you’re managing more generally.
+Your doctor can adjust your treatment or refer you to services (for example, a physiotherapist) to get the support you need.

 Living with rheumatoid arthritis

 You may find it hard to do certain things at home if your joints are sore and swollen.
-But there are lots of ways to make everyday tasks easier.
+But there are ways to make everyday tasks easier.

-- Use special devices for turning on taps, and gadgets for opening bottles, jars and tins.
+• Use devices designed to help turn on taps and gadgets to open bottles, jars and tins.

-- Use aids and gadgets to help with dressing and showering – for example, long-handled shoehorns, rails or handles in your shower or bath, shower seats.
+• Use aids and gadgets to help you dress and shower – for example, long-handled shoehorns, rails or handles in your shower or bath, and shower seats.

 If you have rheumatoid arthritis, keeping active may help to: